ImportedPantsu/546-Project/README.md

 * on the page of localhost:3000 you can visit or login.
 > * localhost:3000

+* the seed.js is inside tasks and will be run by app.js.
+It builds up the basic databases, also will refresh databases.

 * inititial username: "fake" password: "password"
 > * fake
 > * password